 - Up to 15 months of internships, ensuring extensive exposure to industry and professional experience

 - Creativity and collaborative skills will be at the center of your work.
-From experimentation to conceptualisation, you will design and develop solutions that will meet tomorrow’s technical challenges.
+From experimentation to conceptualization, you will design and develop solutions that will meet tomorrow’s technical challenges.

 - International exposure is addressed in two ways:

-- Feedback sessions are scheduled throughout the program with the international campuses giving you the chance to discuss your problem-solving approaches and solutions.
-You will join an international group of students with diverse academic and cultural backgrounds.
-This international and intercultural exposure will prepare you to analyze situations thanks to a greater understanding of cultural norms and perspectives.
+2 – Regular feedback sessions with the other international campuses are scheduled throughout the program.
+This gives you the chance to discuss your problem-solving approaches and solutions.
+Furthermore, this international and intercultural exposure will prepare you to analyze situations thanks to a greater understanding of cultural norms and perspectives.